Lupe Vélez: Breakthrough and success (1927–38)

 In February 1932, Vélez took a break from her film career and traveled to New York City where she was signed by Broadway impresario Florenz Ziegfeld, Jr. to take over the role of "Conchita" in the musical revue Hot-Cha!.
 The show also starred Bert Lahr, Eleanor Powell and Buddy Rogers.

 In 1933, Vélez appeared in the films The Half-Naked Truth with Lee Tracy and Hot Pepper, with Victor McLaglen and Edmund Lowe.
-Later that year, she returned to Broadway where she starred opposite Jimmy Durante in the musical revue Strike Me Pink.
-In 1934, she filmed Palooka and Strictly Dynamite (both also with Durante).
+Later that year, she returned to Broadway where she starred with Jimmy Durante in the musical revue Strike Me Pink.
+She was reunited with Durante in three 1934 movie comedies, Palooka, Strictly Dynamite and, most famously, Hollywood Party.
 That same year, Vélez was cast as "Slim Girl" in Laughing Boy with Ramón Novarro.
 The film was quietly released and largely ignored.
 The few reviews it received panned the film, but praised Vélez's performance.
-She had more success with her brief appearance in the all-comedy-cast film Hollywood Party, where she has a magnificent egg-breaking routine with Laurel and Hardy.
+She had more success with her brief appearance in the all-comedy-cast film Hollywood Party, where she has an egg-breaking routine with Laurel and Hardy.

-Although Vélez was a popular actress, MGM Studios did not renew her contract in 1934.
-Over the next few years, Vélez worked for various studios as a freelance actress; she also spent two years in England where she filmed The Morals of Marcus and Gypsy Melody (both 1936).
-She returned to Los Angeles the following year where she appeared in the final part of the Wheeler & Woolsey comedy High Flyers (1937).
+Although Vélez was a popular actress, MGM Studios did not renew her contract.
+Over the next few years, Vélez worked for various studios as a freelance actress; she also spent two years in England, where she filmed The Morals of Marcus and Gypsy Melody (both 1936).
+She returned to Los Angeles the following year, where she signed with RKO for the Wheeler & Woolsey comedy High Flyers (1937, featuring some of her celebrity impersonations).

-Vélez last Broadway performance was in the 1938 musical You Never Know, by Cole Porter.
+Vélez's last Broadway performance was in the 1938 musical You Never Know, by Cole Porter.
 The show received poor reviews from critics, but received a large amount of publicity due to the feud between Vélez and fellow cast member Libby Holman.
-Holman was also irritated by the attention Vélez garnered from the show with her impressions of several actresses including Gloria Swanson, Katharine Hepburn and Shirley Temple.
-The feud came to a head during a performance in New Haven, Connecticut after Vélez punched Holman between curtain calls and gave her a black eye.
+Holman was also irritated by the attention Vélez garnered from the show with her impressions of several actresses, including Gloria Swanson, Katharine Hepburn, and Shirley Temple.
+The feud came to a head during a performance in New Haven, Connecticut, after Vélez punched Holman between curtain calls and gave her a black eye.
 The feud effectively ended the show.

 Upon her return to Mexico City in 1938 to star in her first Mexican film, Vélez was greeted by ten thousand fans.
-The film La Zandunga directed by Fernando de Fuentes, co-starring Mexican actor Arturo de Córdova, was a critical and financial success and Vélez was slated to appear in four more Mexican films.
+The film La Zandunga directed by Fernando de Fuentes, co-starring Mexican actor Arturo de Córdova, was a critical and financial success, and Vélez was slated to appear in four more Mexican films.
 She instead returned to Los Angeles and went back to work for RKO.